 When looking to progress into higher-level roles, Djuric recommends students “pursue additional education or certification programs that can enhance your skills and knowledge in data science, such as a Master’s degree in data science or a certification in machine learning.”

 An MBA, too, can be a great way to boost your resume and help you move into more senior positions.
-Having an MBA can also give you inroads to focusing on the business side of data science.
-However, your undergraduate degree major can also give you a way to specialize early.
+Additionally, while an MBA can give you an in-road to focusing on the business side of data science, your undergraduate degree major can also give you a way to specialize early.

 “Having industry-specific knowledge or experience can be beneficial, particularly for data scientists working in regulated industries such as health care or finance,” says Djuric.